AntoineJac/awsProject/README.md

 - 3: Api Gateway will call the PublishFunction returning a 200 status code.
 - 4: Marketing Cloud will call the execute route during journey execution and pass data using Data Binding (https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-apis.meta/mc-apis/how-data-binding-works.htm)
 - 5: Api Gateway will call the ExecuteFunction.
 The function send the data into the SQS Queue and return a 200 status code.
 - 6: SQS Queue will receive all the messages and trigger the CallSMSApiFunction/CallSMSBulkApiFunction.
-It will retry only once and send the message records to the SQS DeadQueue.
+It will retry only once and send the message records to the SQS DeadQueue/BulkDeadQueue.
 - 7: The CallSMSApiFunction/CallSMSBulkApiFunction parse the records from the SQS Queue and make an api call to the SMS Api endpoint.
 The message are deleted from the queue only if the function return a 200 status code.
 **Current batch size is 1, when implementing the bulk api it is essential to delete the message manually using the sqs.deleteMessage method.**